 I was delighted with the turnout as senior colleagues, faculty, students, members of the public and family were all present.
 Many thanks for attending and engaging!

-Below is a video from the evening and well as an audio recording if you prefer.
+Below is a video from the evening as well as an audio recording if you prefer.